 4. Rem Koolhaas – Edge of the Seat

-Being tall has a lot of benefits, but at the end of the day everyone needs to have comfortable chair to sit on, which is why the 6 foot 3″ architect designed the adjustable chair and table.
+Being tall has a lot of benefits, but at the end of the day, everyone needs to have a comfortable chair to sit on, which is why the 6 foot 3″ architect designed the adjustable chair and table.
 Due to his height, the chairs were always a problem that made him sit down and think about the idea of designing a chair and table which can be allowed to move up according to the requirements of the user.

 The idea of using three horizontal shelves on top of each other which can then be rearranged according to the requirements of the user was something Rem Koolhaas was thinking about for a long time.
-The concept of making the shelves act as a sofa was practical, as he only focused on the performance of the product rather then the aesthetics.
+The concept of making the shelves act as a sofa was practical, as he only focused on the performance of the product rather than the aesthetics.

 6. Zaha Hadid – “Mesa” Glass Table